matthiasprobst/h5RDMtoolbox/README.md

     pip -e h5RDMtoolbox

 There are optional dependencies, e.g. for PIV-specific features.
 Specify them in square brackets after the package name.
-Check the setup config (`setup.cfg`) for all optional dependencies.
+Check the setup config (`setup.cfg`) or the [documentation](https://matthiasprobst.github.io/h5RDMtoolbox/) for all optional dependencies.
 To install all dependencies, simply run

     pip h5RDMtoolbox[complete]